guidugli/ansible-role-nginx/README.md

 > The TLSv1.1 and TLSv1.2 parameters (1.1.13, 1.0.12) work only when OpenSSL 1.0.1 or higher is used.
 > The TLSv1.3 parameter (1.13.0) works only when OpenSSL 1.1.1 or higher is used.

+    nginx_ssl_prefer_server_ciphers: false

+Specifies that server ciphers should be preferred over client ciphers when using the SSLv3 and TLS protocols.

+    nginx_ssl_ciphers:
+      - ECDHE-ECDSA-AES128-GCM-SHA256
+      - ECDHE-RSA-AES128-GCM-SHA256
+      - ECDHE-ECDSA-AES256-GCM-SHA384
+      - ECDHE-RSA-AES256-GCM-SHA384
+      - ECDHE-ECDSA-CHACHA20-POLY1305
+      - ECDHE-RSA-CHACHA20-POLY1305
+      - DHE-RSA-AES128-GCM-SHA256
+      - DHE-RSA-AES256-GCM-SHA384

+Specifies the enabled ciphers.
+The ciphers are specified in the format understood by the OpenSSL library.
+The full list can be viewed using the “openssl ciphers” command.

     nginx_client_body_timeout: 10

 Directive sets the read timeout for the request body from client.
 The timeout is set only if a body is not get in one readstep.
 If after this time the client send nothing, nginx returns error “Request time out” (408).